-When you’re at the top of your professional game, you’re using your brain on perpetual overdrive.
+When you’re at the top of your professional game mental maintenance is more critical than ever.

 The thing is, your mind is like a muscle: it requires careful maintenance or it’ll eventually be pushed beyond its limit and you’ll be susceptible to injury (including burnout, depression, anger, and lots more).

 Same thing with your emotional wellness; it’s not an inexhaustible resource.